7 min to read

 What is Vaultwarden?

-Vaultwarden (formerly known as Bitwarden_RS) provides a self-contained, efficient implementation of the Bitwarden API that enables:
+Vaultwarden (formerly Bitwarden_RS) provides a self-contained, efficient implementation of the Bitwarden API that enables:

 - Full Control: Complete ownership of your sensitive password data